Investigation Support Officer in Wilmslow

 #J-18808-Ljbffr

-Investigation Support Officer employer: Information Commissioner’s Office
+Investigation Support Officer in Wilmslow employer: Information Commissioner’s Office

 The Information Commissioner's Office (ICO) is an exceptional employer dedicated to fostering a positive work environment where employees are empowered to make a meaningful impact.
 With a strong commitment to equality, diversity, and inclusion, the ICO offers flexible working arrangements, generous leave policies, and extensive professional development opportunities, all while being located in the vibrant town of Wilmslow, soon to transition to Manchester city centre.
 Join us to be part of a team that values curiosity, collaboration, and respect, as we work together to protect individuals' data rights and support organisations in compliance.